The Abeo Quartet

 The Abeo Quartet, Formed at the Juilliard School in 2018, the Abeo Quartet is taking the chamber music world by storm, garnering recent awards at the Yellow Strings Chamber Music Competition, the Chesapeake International Chamber Music Competition and the Fischoff National Chamber Music Competition.
-The Quartet has performed on stages across the country and is sure to delight our audience with their passionate performance of works by Haydn, Beethoven, and Dinuk Wijeratne.
+The Quartet has performed on stages across the country and is sure to delight our audience with their passionate performance of works by Brahms, Beethoven, and Dinuk Wijeratne.

 Rebecca Benjamin, violin